Sorbian Customs in the Spreewald

 Wendish Easter riding The Easter riding proclaims the good news of Christ's resurrection.
 This custom is especially widespread among the Catholic Sorbs and in Upper Lusatia.
 You can experience this custom every year in Zerkwitz.

 Harvest customs in the Spreewald

 In the summer months, a number of harvest customs enrich cultural rural life.
-For example, with the traditional cock plucking and cock striking, the fertility spirit of the old year makes way for a new cock that brings strength for the next growing season.
+Here, the rooster is considered a symbol of the spirit of fertility.
+Thus, with the traditional cock plucking and cock striking, one wants to make room for the fertility spirit of the old year for a new cock that will bring strength for the next growing season.

-A slaughtered rooster is hung on a richly decorated gate.
-Astride, the boys and men try to catch the loosely attached head or wings of the cock.
+Boys and men ride through a gate richly decorated with sundries such as sweets, small bottles and other bounties.
+They then try to catch the head or wings of the no longer living rooster that is fixed there.
 The winner is awarded a dance with the winner of the frog cart.

-In the frog cart, the girls have to push a cart to the finish line, on the rung of which sits a live frog that also has to make it to the finish line.
+In the frog cart, the girls have to push a cart to the finish line, on the rung of which sits a live frog, which also has to make it to the finish line.
 The winner gets a dance with the winner of the rooster plucking.